LEADERSHIP

 TESSIE TOPOL, CHAIR

 Tessie Topol is the Chair and Co-Founder of Harlem Dance Club.
-She has deep experience advising foundations, corporations and non-profits on strategy, positioning, thought leadership, and cross-sector partnership development.
+She has deep experience advising foundations, corporations and non-profits on strategy, positioning, thought leadership, and cross-sector partnership development, which she does through her independent advising practice, Topol Consulting.
 She brings a wealth of hands on experience and insights, drawn from leadership roles in both the private and non-profit sectors, including serving as Vice President of Corporate Social Responsibility at Time Warner Cable where she was the driving force behind its signature philanthropic initiative, Connect a Million Minds – a $100M commitment to connect young people with STEM learning opportunities.
 Launched at the White House as a lead partner of President Obama’s Educate to Innovate campaign, the award-winning program was inducted into PR News’ CSR Hall of Fame.
-Tessie has also served as Director of Strategic Partnerships & Public Affairs at MTV and Director of Development at the Hebrew Immigrant Aid Society (HIAS).
-She is currently a Corporate Affairs Lead on YouTube’s Government Affairs and Public Policy team.
+Tessie has also driven Strategic Partnerships & Public Affairs at MTV and YouTube, as well as led Development at the Hebrew Immigrant Aid Society (HIAS).

 Tessie started taking ballet and jazz multiple times a week at age 6, a requirement of her training as a competitive gymnast.
 She left the sport at age 14 but never stopped dancing.